kunupat/kunupat.github.io/_posts/2019-03-24-AWS-Solutions-Architect-Associate-Certification-My-Notes.md

   - Physical servers dedicated for you
   - Use your software licenses on these servers hosted in AWS
   - Good for regulatory requirements which may not support multi-tenancy
+- Underlying hypervisor for EC2 is **Xen**
+- There is a soft limit of 20 instances per region.
+You need to submit limit increase form and retry the failed requests once approved
 - Termination Protection is turned off by default
 - Default delete action for EBS-backed EC2 instance termination is that the root EBS volume to be deleted when the instance is terminated
 - EBS-backed Root Volumes can be encrypted using AWS API, console or using third party tool like bit locker